lunarway/release-manager/README.md

 Files are structured as shown below.

-Artifacts are stored in the `builds` directory.
+Artifacts are stored in the `artifacts` directory.
 It contains artifacts based of Git branches on the application repositories and must contain resource definitions for the environments that it is able to be released to.

 In the root are folders for each environment, e.g. `dev`, `prod`.